Canada–United States relations: Environmental issues

 A principal instrument of this cooperation is the International Joint Commission (IJC), established as part of the Boundary Waters Treaty of 1909 to resolve differences and promote international cooperation on boundary waters.
-The Great Lakes Water Quality Agreement of 1972 is another historic example of cooperation in controlling trans-border water pollution.
+The Great Lakes Water Quality Agreement of 1972 is another historic example of cooperation in controlling transboundary water pollution.
 However, there have been some disputes.
 Most recently, the Devil's Lake Outlet, a project instituted by North Dakota, has angered Manitobans who fear that their water may soon become polluted as a result of this project.

 Beginning in 1986, the Canadian government of Brian Mulroney began pressing the Reagan administration for an "Acid Rain Treaty" to do something about U.S. industrial air pollution causing acid rain in Canada.
 The Reagan administration was hesitant and questioned the science behind Mulroney's claims.
 However, Mulroney was able to prevail.
 The product was the signing and ratification of the Air Quality Agreement of 1991 by the first Bush administration.
-Under that treaty, the two governments consult semi-annually on trans-border air pollution, which has demonstrably reduced acid rain, and they have since signed an annex to the treaty dealing with ground level ozone in 2000.
+Under that treaty, the two governments consult semi-annually on transboundary air pollution, which has demonstrably reduced acid rain, and they have since signed an annex to the treaty dealing with ground-level ozone in 2000.
 Despite this, trans-border air pollution remains an issue, particularly in the Great Lakes-St. Lawrence watershed during the summer.
-The main source of this trans-border pollution results from coal-fired power stations, most of them located in the Midwestern United States.
+The main source of this transboundary pollution results from coal-fired power stations, most of them located in the Midwestern United States.
 As part of the negotiations to create NAFTA, Canada and the U.S. signed, along with Mexico, the North American Agreement on Environmental Cooperation that created the Commission for Environmental Cooperation that monitors environmental issues across the continent, publishing the North American Environmental Atlas as one aspect of its monitoring duties.

-Currently, neither of the countries' governments support the Kyoto Protocol, which set out time scheduled curbing of greenhouse gas emissions.
+Currently, neither of the countries' governments supports the Kyoto Protocol, which sets out time-scheduled curbing of greenhouse gas emissions.
 Unlike the United States, Canada has ratified the agreement.
 Yet after ratification, due to internal political conflict within Canada, the Canadian government does not enforce the Kyoto Protocol and has received criticism from environmental groups and other governments for its climate change positions.
 In January 2011, the Canadian minister of the environment, Peter Kent, explicitly stated that the policy of his government about greenhouse gas emissions reductions is to wait for the United States to act first, and then try to harmonize with that action – a position that has been condemned by environmentalists and Canadian nationalists, and as well as scientists and government think-tanks.

 With large freshwater supplies in Canada and long-term concern about water scarcity in parts of the United States, water export availability or restriction has been identified as an issue of possible future contention between the countries.